INSIGHT INTO BIBLE PROPHECY #144

 The climax of the history is predicted in Daniel 8 when "the daily sacrifice was taken away... unto two thousand and three hundred days; then shall the sanctuary be cleansed" (verses 11, 14).
 The fulfillment is recorded in the Apocrypha, in 1 Maccabees 4:50-59: "The lamps that were on the candlestick they lighted... on the twenty-fifth day of the ninth month, which is called Kislev... and so they kept the dedication of the altar eight days...
 Moreover Judas and his brethren with the whole congregation of Israel ordained that the days of dedication of the altar should be kept in their season from year to year."

 That, in a nutshell, is the prophetic and historical origin of Hanukkah.
 But were the events important enough to add another festival to the Jewish calendar?
 Who took away the daily sacrifices and why?
 Who restored them and how?
 What was happening politically and religiously in Israel at this juncture in history?
 What difference does it make to us?
-Lord willing, we will be exploring these issues in upcoming Insights.
+To begin to explore these issues click on "Next Insight" below.

 _ _ _ _ _ _ _ _ _ _